kawaicheung/naming-things/manuscript/01_Intro.md

 Here's a little insight into what I'm thinking about when I write code.

 So, I'm working on--what I'll call for now--a data migration feature.
-It's for a new version of an issue tracking tool I helped create ten years ago called DoneDone.
+It's for a brand new version of an issue tracking and customer support tool called DoneDone.
 For the past handful of years, I've been its sole developer.
 Being the lone developer on a product for that long has some drawbacks, but for someone like me, I crave this kind of quiet, sustained work--like a scupltor chiseling away endlessly at this large piece of stone.

 The goal of this feature is to give our customers an easy way to bring their existing data over from the old version of DoneDone (which we call _Classic_) over to this new version.
 I wish I could tell you the process is a simple mapping of database tables and columns from Classic over to the new version, but it's not.
 The new DoneDone is markedly different than its predecessor: Some data maps simply, other data requires some massaging, and some stuff simply can't be mapped at all.